 The police should be asked to carry out an investigation and, when complete, the case will be reviewed in accordance with the Code for Crown Prosecutors in the usual way.

-For guidance on Victim Personal Statements, see elsewhere in the Legal Guidance.
+For guidance on Victim Personal Statements, please refer to the Legal Guidance.

 If the decision is taken to drop or significantly alter the charge(s) the guidance regarding direct communication with victims should be applied.
-Direct Communication with Victims - A Guide - CPS Online and see also Victims and Witnesses - Care and Treatment, elsewhere in the Legal Guidance.
+Direct Communication with Victims - A Guide - CPS Online and see also Victims and Witnesses - Care and Treatment, Legal Guidance.